Everything you need to know before making a nomination

 - The University reserves the right to disclose the identity of the nominator to the nominee.

-- Previous award recipients are not eligible for renomination in the same award category however, can be nominated in another category.
+- Previous award recipients are not eligible for renomination in the same award category but can be nominated in another category.
 Recipients of distinguished awards such as the Alumni Medal for Professional Excellence and the Newton-John Alumni Medal are not eligible for renomination.

 - Unsuccessful nominees may re-nominate in subsequent years.